viniciusguigo/sysid_l2fly/README.md

 # sysid_l2fly
 System Identification, Modeling, and Control of Linear and Nonlinear Systems

+## Usage
+main.py:
+This file loads a previously trained model (saved inside 'models' folder) and a tries to control the plant using a modified version of iLQR controller.

+**NOTE: ** The files below needs to be revised. predict_gtm.py:
+Loads previously collected data from NASA GTM Matlab sim and uses deep learning to predict model dynamics.
+It uses 4 states (beta, p, q, phi) and 2 controls (?).

+predict_gtm_full.py:
+Loads previously collected data from NASA GTM Matlab sim and uses deep learning to predict model dynamics.
+It uses 12 states (beta, p, q, phi) and (?) controls (?).

 ## Installation

 All the packages and dependencies are being managed using Anaconda3.